 The present church building was constructed in 1851.

-40 Pastors have served the congregation of Boston Baptist since 1804, with the current Pastor being Reverend Peter Lemont.
-Pastor Lemont joined us in August of 2006 as our Associate Pastor and now serves as our Senior Pastor which became effective in January of 2010.
+41 Pastors have served the congregation of Boston Baptist since 1804, with the current Pastor being Reverend Steve Woods.
+Pastor Steve joined us in September of 2017 and serves as our Senior Pastor.

 The faith, zeal and courage of these heroes of the faith of 210 years ago show how God placed His seal upon a people and a place in this part of the world.